travelnxt/appacitive-docs/index.md

 Appacitive Entities
 =======
-Some thing about the terms used in Appacitive like article, connection, relation etc.
+In the next few sections we briefly describe some of the basic terms used in Appacitive like articles, connections, users, files etc.

 Article
 -------